rcerljenko/bwt/README.md

 Install part is optional, but if it's done, build dir can be deleted.

-When using multi-config genereators such as "Xcode" or "Visual Studio \*" you need to provide an extra config argument to the build and install commands:
+When using multi-config generators such as "Xcode" or "Visual Studio \*" you need to provide an extra config argument to the build and install commands:

 ```sh
 cmake --build build --config Release